 - Played for laughs when he plans to punch a bunny in front of Elan's face at a later confrontation.

-- Knife Nut: Even though Tarquin has a wide variety of weapons at his disposal, for the most part he likes to use a dagger the most.
+- Knife Nut: Even though Tarquin has a wide variety of weapons at his disposal, for the most part he uses a psionic dagger the most, primarily because he always carries it while he keeps dropping or losing his other weapons.

 - Lack of Empathy: An incredible lack of it to anyone outside of his inner circle.
 Even in it, you aren't exempt.
 He tells Malack he's sick of hearing about his dead children and to man up to work with Nale.
 On the other hand, when Malack later points out he's being a hypocrite regarding how he's treating their respective families, he apologizes and agrees not to do it again.
 To hammer the point home, he tries to kill Roy and the others so that Elan can become a brooding avenger who will have a climactic battle with him.